 Seriously… It must be exhausting going through life not being able to find joy in anything

 I grew up watching this and was encouraged to feel empathy for Rudolph.
 For my boys, 14 and 9, they have amazing dialogue about this and how ridiculous it is in today’s society but still has relatable aspects that we talk about.
 It’s a classic and a tool in our home.
 Esp at Xmas

 Much of the conversation shows that audiences who watched the recent broadcast of RUDOLPH were diving into a psychoanalytic approach to reading the movie, relating the content to ideological conversations of today.
 Essentially, the Huffington Post is stating that if you are different than the crowd, you’ll be treated differently, and we shouldn’t forget that mistreatment.

 Is the theme of being an outcast present in RUDOLPH?
 Absolutely!
 However, what the HP fails to digest is that in those differences that RUDOLPH and his friends promote, they end up being of service to those around them by using their unique skills for the better!
 Sadly, HP decided to knit pick the movie and in doing so, failed to realize the uplifting atmosphere that Rudolph and his friends cultivate in the process.

 Nice try HP, but please, stop trying to twist your moral agenda to knock down something that actually celebrates a great message, especially one we are in need of today!Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!